 Lebanon’s five-month uprising against corrupt government, banks and, notably, religious sectarianism is a beacon of hope to other rebellions in the region.

-Native protesters and widespread supporters paralyzed Canada’s economy for 20 days.
-A showcase on how to fight for climate sanity and indigenous rights.
+Native protesters and their supporters showcase how to fight for climate sanity and indigenous rights.